 Registration is done online using a form available on Casa de Velázquez website.

 The 20 participants will be selected on the basis of their academic record, profile and knowledge of languages.
 Priority will be given to the applicants whose research studies fall within the main topics of the workshop.
 This is why they will be asked to submit a cover letter explaining the reasons for their application (max.
 500 words).

-From 19 December 2019, the applicants will be advised of the results of the selection.
+At the end of the application deadline, the applicants will be advised of the results of the selection.
 The selected applicants will be informed of the procedures.
 After the workshop, they will receive a certificate of attendance.

 There is a registration fee of 50 euros per student (with Paypal payment system):

 - Accommodation in Zaragoza in a shared twin bedroom for 3 nights (18-21 February), for the applicants who request it and do not reside in Zaragoza.